 Cool places to visit near Capitol Reef National Park

 One of my favorite places to visit near Capitol Reef National Park was Goblin Valley State Park.
-This underrated state park is located to the east of Capitol Reef, about 30 minutes north of Hanksville.
-Goblin Valley is a stunning place, with several easy hikes, but it can be very hot in summer, so bring enough water, because there are no stores here and facilities are limited.
+This underrated state park sits east of Capitol Reef, about 30 minutes north of Hanksville.
+Goblin Valley has several easy hikes, but it can be extremely hot in summer, so bring water, sunscreen and hat because there are no stores and facilities are limited.

 How to spend one day in Capitol Reef?